flatironinstitute/sciware/17_FICluster/main.md

 ## Option 1: Slurm Job Arrays
+- Queues up multiple identical jobs
-- Queues up one job per output
+  - In this case, one per output
 - Syntax: `#SBATCH --array=1-10`, submits 10 jobs as an array
 - Slurm is allowed to run each job in the array individually; no need to wait for 10 nodes (assuming 1 job per node)